luizbizzio/git-auto-commit/README.md

 **Git Star Boost** keeps your Git repository **always fresh** and **relevant** on GitHub by matically updating it with a **new commit** each time it runs.
 The best part?
 It **keeps your profile active** without cluttering your commit history.
 Perfect for boosting visibility and engagement!

+## Always Recently Updated ✅
+Did you know?
+This repository will always receive a **commit/update every 3 hours**, ensuring it stays fresh and relevant on GitHub.
+This is automated to keep your GitHub profile **active** and engaging!

 ## Purpose 🎯

 **Git Star Boost** is designed to: